project-curio/curio-web/docs/seed_data_acquisition.md

 ### 2.4 Seed the Four Detroit Sources

+**What this does:** Inserts the starter rows (Detroit) that tell the scraper which external sources to call.

 “Seeding” here simply means inserting the starter rows that describe which external sources the ingestion notebook should call for Detroit.
 Run these steps once per city (they are safe to rerun because of the `on conflict do nothing` clause):

-1. Open the Supabase **SQL editor → + New query** tab.
+1. Open the Supabase **SQL editor — + New query** tab.
 2. Paste the block below and click **Run**.
 The console should report `INSERT 0 5` (or similar) the first time, and `INSERT 0 0` on reruns.
-3. Switch to **Table editor → public.ingestion_sources**, filter `code` with `detroit`, and confirm the five rows exist with the expected `parser` + `url` values.
+3. Switch to **Table editor — public.ingestion_sources**, filter `code` with `detroit`, and confirm the five rows exist with the expected `parser` + `url` values.
 This check matters because every downstream fetcher references these codes; if they are missing or mistyped, the Colab notebook will have nothing to retrieve.

+📘 *Paste this entire block into the Supabase SQL Editor and click **Run** to execute it.*
 ```sql
 insert into public.ingestion_sources (code, url, parser)
 values